Mark Labbett (all series)

 The second series (shown in 2010) featured a phone-in viewers competition, entitled The Chaser's Offer.
 It was dropped after the second series concluded its run.
 A phone-in contest returned in autumn 2012, this time asked by an anonymous ITV voice.

 During spring 2012, pilot episodes were made for Fox Television in the US, with local quiz god Brad Rutter and our own Mark Labbett as The Chasers.
 They didn't pick it up for a series.
-GSN (their equivalent of the Challenge channel) did make a short run of episodes in 2013.
+GSN (their equivalent of the Challenge channel) made series from 2013.
 Local versions of the show have also been made for NDR in Germany and for Russia 1.

 The first three series were not shown on STV, because... er... well, there was probably some good reason.